 It is estimated that around 2000 Ahmadis live in Belgium, with approximately 1250 members living in the Flanders region, many of whom are immigrants from Pakistan and Bangladesh.[5]

-The community has 2 Mosques, in Antwerp and Brussels, in the country and 2 mission houses, in Dilbeek and Alken.[6]
+The community has 4 Mosques in the country, located in Antwerp and Brussels, Dilbeek and Alken (the latter two which were originally mission houses).[6]
 The foundations for the first purpose-built Ahmadi mosque in Belgium was laid in 2011, the Bait-ul-Mujeeb mosque in Uccle, Belgium, and completed in 2020.
 Upon its completion, a number of guests including mayors were invited.[7]